ggoncs/homelab/server-build.md

 NFS on TrueNAS => for Backups and ISO library
 SMB => Jellyfin + Documents + Prism
 Quorum (2-1 majority vote from nodes)
-DDNS (DuckDNS) => if WAN IP changes you can still VPN in
+DDNS (Pfsense) => if WAN IP changes you can still VPN in Tailscale => If I mess up a firewall config and DNS fails.
+I can use as backdoor (don't need port forwarding) Raspberry-Pi => Ubuntu-Server,Tailscale, PiVPN, Fail2Ban

+##### Network admin
+Kerberos
+TACAS+/LDAP
+RDP
+DRP
+##### Networking
+LLDP
+WLC
+VLAN
+Routing
+DNS
+DHCP
+### Security
+Fail2Ban => multiple logon attempts
+MFA => to double check its me
+cronjob => automatic updates
-### HA Notes
+### Automation
-- Corosync => Cluster Manager
-- ZFS(RAID0) replication on nodes
-- Quorum (2-1 majority vote from nodes)
-- Seperate VLAN for Management(VLAN1) and for Storage/Migration(VLAN2)
-- Backup DNS in a container
-- Hardware Watchdog in ThinkCentre BIOS => if proxmox freezes the hello packet (ACK), reboots it
+cloud-init
+n8n

+Ok make a table like format listing: Operating system, and ALL the services that is running on each machine About Tunneling Strategy: Router (pfSense) vs. Container (Gluetun) I have a pretty powerful hardware for the firewall, will the hardware still become to use?